SherineAwad/Ribofilio/README.md

 Where yeast.fa is the transcripts, SRR5945809.bed is the bed file of footprints of sample, SRR5945808.bed is the mRNA bed file

+here binsize used is 50 as no other binsize is passed.

 To run ribofilio on a subset of genes: